 A Performance and Discussion of Jazz and Big Band Music: The Tom Nutile Big BandFriday, November 17 at 3 p.m. in ’64 Hall, reception in the Slavin Fishbowl (Slavin 112)

-Hosted by Prof. Joseph Cosgrove, Department of Philosophy, Providence College
+Hosted by Eric Melley, Department of Music, Providence College

 Based in Massachusetts, the Tom Nutile Big Band is recognized as one of the region’s most accomplished and entertaining bands performing in the big band genre.
 In high demand for swing and ballroom dances, corporate functions, black-tie fundraisers, concerts, and more, the Tom Nutile Big Band is versatile, engaging, and fun.
 Their performance will be accompanied by discussion of the history and nature of jazz in the 20th century with a special focus on big band music.

 The Humanities Forum recently hosted the Inaugural Lecture in the Rev. Robert A. Morris Speaker Series.
 Our guest was Professor Clayborne Carson, Martin Luther King, Jr. Centennial Professor of History and Editor of the Martin Luther King Papers Project, Stanford University.
 He spoke on "Martin Luther King Jr. and Liberal Arts Education."